fifth-postulate/parser-combinators/workshop/guide/src/work/A.md

                 []
 ```

+Here `input[1:]` means the rest of the input starting with the *second* character, since our lists indices are zero-based.
+People familiar with Python will feel comfortable with this notation.

 ## Exercises
+1. What is the type of `parserA`
-1. Implement `parserA` in your favorite language.
+2. Implement `parserA` in your favorite language.
 From now on, implement will also mean verify your implementation.